Administrative Policies and Procedures Manual - Policy 3500: Wage and Salary Administration

 Authorized by Regents' Policy 6.3 "Privileges and Benefits"

 The University of New Mexico's compensation package consists of both salary and benefits.
 Benefits have a monetary value and both the University and employee should consider this value in reviewing compensation.
 This policy describes the administration of the University's wage and salary program.
 Benefits offered by the University are discussed in Sections 3600 and 3700 of this Manual.
-As a public institution, employee salaries are public information as described in "Personnel Information Disclosure Policy" 3710, UBP.
-This policy should be read within the context of "Guiding Principles" Policy 3000, UBP.
+As a public institution, employee salaries are public information as described in UAP 3710 ("Personnel Information Disclosure Policy").
+This policy should be read within the context of UAP 3000 ("Guiding Principles").
 It applies to all non-bargaining staff employees.
 Refer to the applicable collective bargaining agreement for compensation policies and procedures for employees covered by the bargaining unit.

 2. Staff Salary Schedule